silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/How_Tos/Extend_CMS_Interface.md

 import Injector from 'lib/Injector';
 import CharacterCounter from './components/CharacterCounter';

-Injector.update(
-	{
-		name: 'my-module',
-	},
-	wrap => {
+Injector.transform('my-transformation', (update) => {
-		wrap('TextField', CharacterCounter);
+  update('TextField', CharacterCounter);
-	}
-);
+});
 ```

-Much like the configuration layer, we need to specify a name for this mutation.
+Much like the configuration layer, we need to specify a name for this transformation.
 This
 will help other modules negotiate their priority over the injector in relation to yours.

-The second parameter of the `update` argument is a callback which receives a `wrap()` function
+The second parameter of the `transform` argument is a callback which receives a `update()` function
 that allows you to mutate the DI container with a wrapper for the component.
 Remember, this function does not _replace_
 the component -- it enhances it with new functionality.

-The last thing we'll have to do is make sure this script gets loaded into the admin
+The last thing we'll have to do is transpile our code and load the resulting bundle file
-page.
+into the admin page.

 __my-module/\_config/config.yml__